fxsitecompat/www.fxsitecompat.dev/content/docs/2018/overflow-shorthand-syntax-has-been-updated-to-swap-2-values.md

 Given that the shorthand syntax is still new and only implemented in the latest versions of Firefox and [Google Chrome](https://www.chromestatus.com/feature/5090725653905408) so far, the compatibility risk should be very low, hence the change.

 At the time of writing, the `overflow-block` and `overflow-inline` longhand properties are not implemented yet.

+**Update**: This change has been [reverted during the Beta period](https://bugzilla.mozilla.org/show_bug.cgi?id=1492567), because the latest spec proposes a different, backward-compatible behaviour than the swap.